 Exploring the relationship between visual working memory and attention in neglect.

-As already discussed, most of the traditional models of neglect describe the deficits as being of spatial attention.
-A disorder driven by a disengagement deficit, or difficulty with disengaging attention away from right-space stimuli [Posner1984], an attentional stickiness that results from disruption the inferior parietal cortex - a region seemingly responsible for effective attentional disengagement and re-orienting [@Corbetta2002].
+As already discussed, most of the traditional models of neglect describe the disorder as a deficit of spatial attention.
+A disorder driven by a disengagement deficit, or difficulty with disengaging attention away from right-space stimuli [Posner1984], an attentional ‘stickiness’ that results from disruption to inferior parietal cortex - a region known to be important for effective attentional disengagement and re-orienting [@Corbetta2002].
 This anchoring of neglect as an attentional disorder, however, colours performance deficits observed with other tasks.
 Tasks which are not direct measures of attention, and for which performance may be degraded for other reasons.
-For example, lateralized performance on object cancellation tasks could be couched as an effect of the spatial attention deficit, however, the revisiting behaviours observed on the "good" side of the page [@Husain2001,@Patron2006] may indicate something more nuanced is occurring.
-Even erasing, rather than crossing off the targets, eliminating their ability to capture attention, improves but does not eliminate neglect performance on the task [@Mark2012].
+For example, lateralized performance on object cancellation tasks could be couched as an effect of the spatial attention deficit, however, the revisiting behaviours observed on the "good" side [@Husain2001,@Patron2006] may indicate something more nuanced is occurring.
+Even eliminating targets as they are cancelled, thereby removing their potential to capture attention, improves but does not fully remediate neglect performance on the task [@Mark2012].
 FIXME:wording of that last sentence.

 In fact, a great deal of research over the past few decades has highlighted aspects of neglect that clearly go beyond spatially lateralized deficits of attention.
-Beyond spatial attention, other attentional mechanisms appear to be involved in neglect.
-Neglect patients tend to have difficulties with sustained attention [@Robertson1995], even when operating in a non-spatial modality like auditory sustained attention [@Roberson1997].
-Attentional blink, a measure of temporal, selective attention is another non-spatial deficit.
-When presented with two sequential letters, Neglect patients presented an extended attentional blink, requiring up to three times as much time between them in order to identify both correctly [@Husain1997].
+For example, neglect patients tend to have difficulties with sustained attention [@Robertson1995], even when operating in a non-spatial modality [@Roberson1997].
+The attentional blink, a measure of temporal, selective attention is exaggerated in neglect.
+When presented with a rapid series of stimuli with two embedded targets sparated by varying temporal intervals, neglect patients require up to three times as much time between them in order to identify both correctly [@Husain1997].
 In addition to these non-lateralized attention deficits, recent work has highlighted deficits of spatial working memory for stimuli in central or right, putatively non-neglected space [@Husain2001,@Danckert2006,@Malhotra2005,@Striemer2013].

 FIXME: Above paragraph is extremely dense.
 Should I unpack?